phunanon/uMod/README.md

   - **PingProtect**: warn then timeout users who ping a user who has chosen to be protected
   - **GifMute**: remove the ability to send gifs from messages of particular users
   - **KickSus**: a suite of heuristics that warns a user then kicks them if they continue
+    - deletes all messages if they joined the server in the past hour
+    - kicks the member if they joined in the past week
+    - five minute timeout in any case
     - FastSpam - ten messages in 30 sec
     - PingSpam - eight mentions in 30 sec
     - BigSpam - three long or tall messages in 30 sec